inasafe/inasafe-doc/docs/source/training/beginner/osm/100-introduction.rst

 Free, collaborative maps are uniquely valuable to humanitarian work, especially in places where base map data is often scarce, out-of-date, or rapidly changing.
-OpenStreetMap is a web project to create a free and open map of the entire world, built entirely by volunteers surveying with GPS, digitising aerial imagery, and collecting and liberating existing public sources of geographic data.
+OpenStreetMap (OSM) is a web project to create a free and open map of the entire world, built entirely by volunteers surveying with GPS, digitising aerial imagery, and collecting and liberating existing public sources of geographic data.
 The Humanitarian OpenStreetMap Team (|HOT|)